Pawssum provides pet care by trusted, local vets in the comfort of your home.

 - Incontinence.
 At some point, a seriously ill pet may no longer to control its bladder or bowels.

 - Inability to walk.
 As your pet becomes weaker, walking can become an issue.
 Mobility can also be an issue if a stroke or other condition affects your pet’s hind legs.
-Slings can help older pets get up and navigate short distances and specially designed wheelchairs can help pets with limb immobility and may be a good choice if your dog is in otherwise good health – be sure to ask our vets about options.
+Slings can help older pets get up and navigate short distances and specially designed wheelchairs can help pets with limb immobility and may be a good choice if your dog is in otherwise good health – be sure to ask our partner vets about options.

 Including all members of your household in the decision can prevent hurt feelings during an already emotional time.
 Explain that your pet will not recover from the illness or condition and is suffering, despite the excellent care you have provided.
 Even younger children can be involved in the discussion if you use age appropriate language.
 Although immediate euthanasia may be needed to prevent suffering in severe circumstances, the procedure can be delayed long enough to allow enough time for everyone who cares about your pet to say goodbye in most situations.
 It is also important to let other pets in the household to smell your pet after they have passed away – it is their way of saying goodbye too.